jundalisay/superblist/content/en/research/pythagoras/fragments/theages.md

 Knowledge is that by which we contemplate and form a judgment of things; power is as it were a certain strength of the nature from which we derive our subsistence, and is that which gives stability to our actions; and deliberate choice is as it were certain hands of the soul by which we are impelled to, and lay hold on the objects of our choice.

 The order of the soul also subsists as follows= One part of it is the reasoning power, another part is anger, and another is desire.

-And the reasoning power indeed, is that which has dominion over knowledge; anger is that which rules over the ardent impulses of the soul; and desire is that which willingly rules over appetite.
-When therefore, these three pass into one, so as to exhibit one co-adaptation, then virtue and concord are produced in the soul; but when they are seditious, and divulsed from each other, then vice and discord are generated in the soul.
-And when the reasoning power prevails over the irrational parts of the soul, then endurance and continence are produced; endurance indeed, in the retention of pains; but continence in the abstinence from pleasures.
+The reasoning power is that which has dominion over knowledge.

+Anger is that which rules over the ardent impulses of the soul.

+Desire is that which willingly rules over appetite.

+When these three pass into one, so as to exhibit one co-adaptation, then virtue and concord are produced in the soul.

+But when they are seditious, and divulsed from each other, then vice and discord are generated in the soul.

+When the reasoning power prevails over the irrational parts of the soul, then endurance and continence are produced; endurance indeed, in the retention of pains; but continence in the abstinence from pleasures.

 But when the irrational parts of the soul prevail over the reasoning power, then effeminacy and incontinence are produced; effeminacy indeed, in flying from pain; but incontinence, in the being vanquished by pleasures.

 When however, the better part of the soul governs, but the less excellent part is governed; and the former leads, but the latter follows, and both consent, and are concordant with each other, then virtue and every good are generated in the whole soul.

 When likewise the appetitive follows the reasoning part of the soul, then temperance is produced; but when this is the case with the irascible part, fortitude is produced; and when it takes place in all the parts of the soul, then justice is the result.

 For justice is that which separates all the vices and all the virtues of the soul from each other.
 And justice is a certain established order of the apt conjunction of the parts of the soul, and perfect and supreme virtue.
 For every good is contained in this; but the other goods of the soul cannot subsist without this.
 Hence justice possesses great strength both among Gods and men.
 For this virtue contains the bond by which the whole and the universe are held together, and also by which Gods and men are connected.